Geographical Information Systems/GIS

 GIS training includes advanced mathematics and statistics, problem-solving, and a high level of computer skills, including use of the latest computer-generated imaging software; students interested in GIS should have an aptitude or interest in all of these areas.
 ECC’s GIS students learn to use this advanced hardware and software to collect, analyze and visualize data in geographical views with charts and maps.

-ECC’s GIS program is a two-year Associate of Arts (AA) degree that prepares graduates for employment directly after graduation or for transferring their ECC credits to complete a baccalaureate/bachelor’s degree at a university.
+ECC’s GIS program is a two-year Associate of Arts (AA) transfer degree that prepares graduates for employment directly after graduation or for transferring their ECC credits to complete a baccalaureate/bachelor’s degree at a university.
 This program includes a paid on-the-job training internship that has proven to be invaluable to our students for professional networking, building their resumes, and getting their foot in the door to make a great impression on a local employer.

 GIS professionals are employed in the agriculture, public safety, real estate, conservation, transportation, sales, and logistics industries.
 Recent advancements in mapping technology have led to new uses for maps and an increased need for more of the data used to build maps.
 As a result, GIS professionals are expected to have more work.

-ECC’s two-year Associate od Arts (AA) transfer degree is designed to meet the requirements of colleges and universities to which students may wish to transfer for completion of baccalaureate (BA or BS) degrees.
+ECC’s two-year Associate of Arts (AA) transfer degree is designed to meet the requirements of colleges and universities to which students may wish to transfer for completion of baccalaureate (BA or BS) degrees.
 In many instances, transfer colleges accept this degree as equivalent to their own general education requirements.

-Because the requirements for an AA degree change periodically, students should check with their academic advisor or the ECC Admissions Office to confirm that they have the most current information.
+Because the requirements for an AA transfer degree change periodically, students should check with their academic advisor or the ECC Admissions Office to confirm that they have the most current information.
 Students are responsible for knowing the requirements for the degree they hope to obtain and for planning their schedule accordingly.

 The majority of ECC’s GIS majors transfer to Iowa State University, the University of Northern Iowa, the University of Iowa, Northwest Missouri State University and South Dakota State University.